Introduction to Clare and the walk

-And so close to the city too, we’re a ten minute walk if you walked direct from those luxury tower blocks of flats going up to here, it is probably ten minutes away, it’s like another world.
+And so close to the city too, we’re a ten-minute walk if you walked directly from those luxury tower blocks of flats going up to here, it is probably ten minutes away, it’s like another world.

 This old railway line was contentious in its day too, I think that was 1860s, 1870s the line was built to bring people from the new suburbs into the city and so before that, well there were like ten or fifteen streets that crossed here and they were replaced with this one crossing.